 - Tours of:

 - Mount Vernon, home of George Washington

 - A wreath-laying ceremony at the Tomb of the Unknowns

-In addition to the Electric Cooperative Youth Tour, CoServ Electric also grants five W. Tip Hall, Jr. Scholarships each year to graduating seniors in our service area.
-More details about CoServ's Academic Initiatives here.
+In addition to the Electric Cooperative Youth Tour in Washington, D.C., CoServ Electric also grants five W. Tip Hall, Jr. Scholarships each year to graduating Seniors in our service area.
+More details on CoServ’s Academic Initiatives here.